-- 656. PARABLES.
+656. PARABLES.
 A particular and extended study of the parables of the Old and New Testaments.
 Elective, two hours.
+Professor Lincoln.

-Professor Lincoln. - 657.
-THE ENGLISH OF THE KING JAMES VERSION.
+657. THE ENGLISH OF THE KING JAMES VERSION.
 A study of the archaic words, forms, grammar, figures of speech, and general characteristics of the King James Version of the English Bible in order to enable the minister to explain more readily these peculiarities of the Sacred Text.
 Elective, two hours.
+Professor Lincoln.

-Professor Lincoln. - 658.
-THE ANCESTRY OF THE ENGLISH BIBLE.
+653. THE ANCESTRY OF THE ENGLISH BIBLE.
 This course in intended to familiarize the student with the principal versions of the Scriptures and especially with the text and features of English translations.
 Elective, two hours.
+Professor Lincoln.

-Professor Lincoln. - 659.
-THE BIBLE AS LITERATURE: Its Character, Forms, and Masterpieces.
+659. THE BIBLE AS LITERATURE: Its Character, Forms, and Masterpieces.
 In this course a study is made, extending beyond the mere chapter and verse divisions of the Scriptures, and beyond the present typographical arrangement of our usual versions, for the purpose of distinguishing the real literary forms and characteristics of the various compositions which constitute Holy Writ.
 Elective, two hours.
+Professor Lincoln.

-Professor Lincoln. - 660.
-BIBLICAL CHARACTERS.
+660. BIBLICAL CHARACTERS.
 A detailed study of the spiritual lessons, practical warnings, and doctrinal truths inherent in the Scriptural record of the lives of selected personages mentioned in Holy Writ.
 Open to third- and fourth-year and graduate students only.
 Elective, two hours.
+Professor Lincoln.

-Professor Lincoln. - 661.
-BIBLICAL COMMENTARIES AND EXPOSITORY WORKS.
+661. BIBLICAL COMMENTARIES AND EXPOSITORY WORKS.
 In this course a critical study will be made of popular, standard, current sets and single volumes of an expository character, in order to evaluate them as to their doctrinal, literary, critical, and devotional viewpoints, and to determine their general dependability and practical worth.
 Open to fourth-year and graduate students only.
 Elective, two hours.
+Professor Lincoln.

-Professor Lincoln. - 662.
-TYPES.
+662. TYPES.
 An extended and comprehensive study of the types of Scripture.
 Elective, two hours.
+Professor Lincoln.

-Professor Lincoln. - 663.
-EXPOSITION OF THE PRISON EPISTLES.
+663. EXPOSITION OF THE PRISON EPISTLES.
 An expository study of Ephesians, Philippians, Colossians, and Philemon.
 The student will be expected to prepare a written exposition on selected portions and stand examination on the exposition of any portion of the books studied.
 Elective, two hours.
+Professor Evans.

-Professor Eyans. - 664.
-EXPOSITION OF THE PASTORAL EPISTLES.
+664. EXPOSITION OF THE PASTORAL EPISTLES.
 An expository study of 1 Timothy, 2 Timothy, and Titus.
 The student will be expected to prepare a written exposition on selected portions and stand examination on the exposition of any portion of the books studied.
 Elective, two hours.
+Professor Evans.

-Professor Evans. - 665.
-CHRONOLOGY AND HISTORY.
+665. CHRONOLOGY AND HISTORY.
 A general survey of Chronology with special consideration of Biblical features in that field, and a review of the main facts of the history of the ancient nations whose story touches that of Israel of old.
 Elective, two hours.
+Professor Lincoln.

-Professor Lincoln. - 666.
-BIBLE GEOGRAPHY AND CUSTOMS.
+666. BIBLE GEOGRAPHY AND CUSTOMS.
 The geography, topography, climate, habits, customs, and usages of Bible lands and peoples are studied.
 The student is made familiar with events, places, and characteristics of the countries which provide the scenes of Biblical history.
 The domestic, social, civil, and religious life of Bible peoples, especially of the people of Israel, are considered.
+Elective, two hours.
+Professor Lincoln.

+667. LAW AND GRACE.
+A detailed study of this subject as set forth in the Old and New Testament Scriptures.
 Elective, two hours.
 Professor Lincoln.